May 30-31, 2023

 About the organizer

 The e-Governance Conference is an annual event organised since 2015 by the e-Governance Academy.
-The 2023 conference is co-organised with Estonia’s Ministry of Foreign Affairs.
-Digital transformation is a top-priority for Estonia since it is key to achieving sustainable development goals.
+The 2023 conference is co-organized with Estonia’s Ministry of Foreign Affairs.
+Digital transformation is a top priority for Estonia since it is key to achieving sustainable development goals.

-The e-Governance Academy (eGA), www.ega.ee, is a centre of excellence founded in 2002 to increase the prosperity and openness of societies through digital transformation.
-Over the last 20 years, eGA has collaborated with more than 280 organisations and 141 countries on digital innovations.
+The e-Governance Academy (eGA), www.ega.ee, is a centre of excellence to increase the prosperity and openness of societies through digital transformation.

 Contact the organizers at conference@ega.ee.